 I made a habit of watching The Passion Of The Christ each Easter.

-It’s a custom for some time now that every television station, around Easter (and Christmas), to broadcasts religious film, especially the ones regarding Jesus.
+It’s a custom for some time now that every television station (in Romania at least), around Easter (and Christmas), broadcasts religious films, especially the ones regarding Jesus.

 Since 2004, not many of them had the courage to broadcast Mel Gibson’s masterpiece.
 It’s violent, it’s real, and yes, The Passion Of The Christ it’s full of spirituality.

 Maybe because of all of the reasons above, or just one.
 No matter what your beliefs are, you can still watch it as a movie.
 It makes an impact on everyone, like this gentleman who bought 6000 tickets for the cinema screening.

 Besides the spiritual part, it shows how we are, us, human beings.
 You may think oh wait, that was 2000 years ago.
 Yes, it was.